Sir George Sinclair, 2nd Baronet

-Sir George Sinclair, 2nd Baronet (28 August 1790 – 1868), was a Scottish politician and author.
+Sir George Sinclair, 2nd Baronet (28 August 1790 – 1868), was a Scottish politician and writer.

 Background and education

 Sinclair, the eldest son of Sir John Sinclair, 1st Baronet of Ulbster, and Diana, only daughter of Alexander Macdonald, 1st Baron Macdonald, was born in Edinburgh.
 His siblings were John, William and Catherine Sinclair.
 He entered Harrow School, under Dr. Drury, at the age of ten, having for fellow scholars Lord Byron and Sir Robert Peel.
 Byron described Sinclair as "the prodigy of our school-days.
 He made exercises for half the school (literally), verses at will, and themes without it.
 He was a friend of mine, and in the same remove."
 At the age of sixteen Sinclair quit Harrow and went to Göttingen.
 Arrested as a spy, he was brought before Napoleon, who examined him and ordered his release.
 In 1826 Sinclair issued a privately printed Narrative of the interview (Edinburgh, 1826, 8vo).